data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **axis**: _Optional\[ int ]_

     -   axis over which to compute the dot product.
 Must be an integer on the interval `[-N, N)`, where `N` is the rank (number of dimensions) of the shape determined according to {ref}`broadcasting`.
 If specified as a negative integer, the function must determine the axis along which to perform a reduction by counting backward from the last dimension (where `-1` refers to the last dimension).
 If `None`, the function must compute the dot product over the last axis.
-If provided an invalid `axis`, the function must raise an exception.
 Default: `None`.

 #### Returns

 -   **out**: _&lt;array;&gt;_

-    -   an array containing the dot product(s).
-Must have a shape determined according to {ref}`broadcasting`.
+    -   if `x1` and `x2` are both one-dimensional arrays, a zero-dimensional containing the dot product; otherwise, a non-zero-dimensional array containing the dot products and having rank `N-1`, where `N` is the rank (number of dimensions) of the shape determined according to {ref}`broadcasting`.
 Must have a data type determined by {ref}`type-promotion`.

+#### Raises

+-   if provided an invalid `axis`.
+-   if the size of the axis over which to compute the inner product is not equal for both `x1` and `x2`.

 (function-eig)=
 ### eig()